FOR APPROVING AND TESTING

 SCC MIX DESIGNS

-Self consolidating concrete (SCC) is described as concrete that is able to flow under its own weight, completely filling the formwork, even in the presence of dense reinforcement, without the need of any vibration, and maintain a homogenous mixture.
+Self consolidating concrete (SCC) is described as concrete that is able to flow under its own weight, completely filling the formwork, even in the presence of dense reinforcement, without the need of any vibration or limited vibration, and maintain a homogenous mixture.

 The three most common methods of achieving a highly flowing SCC mix design are as follows: